CogComp/cogcomp-nlp/README.md

 2. Comma-Syntax-Pattern annotations:  A mapping from a list of the most frequent syntax patterns, extracted from the context of a comma in the parse of the sentence, to comma labels

+Execute './annotate.sh infile outfile' in the project directory to annotate the commas in the infile and recieve output in the outfile.
+Sentences must be on different lines.

 Run `ClassifierComparison` to get the performance of different models as evaluated over 5-fold cval.

 Use `CommaLabeler` to obtain a comma `View` for a sentence represented as a `TextAnnotation`